21 Best Things To Do In Manhattan In One Day (2025)

 3. Radio City Music Hall

-Radio City Music Hall, located in the Rockefeller Center complex, is an iconic entertainment venue and one of the largest indoor theaters in the world.
+Radio City Music Hall is in this same area and is known as one of the largest indoor theaters in the world.

-It’s known for its Art Deco design, dazzling stage shows, and the world-famous Rockettes dance troupe.
+It’s home to the world-famous Rockettes dance troupe.

 Radio City Music Hall in New York City